timfox456/myresume/Tim-Fox-Resume.md

   * Used BERT, AlBERT, RoBERTa, and others to extract meaning from legal and technical documents.
   * Used PyTorch (Deep Learning), HuggingFace and SentenceTransformers for transformation
   * Developed AI/ML models for applying transformed vectors to Understand Meaning
+  * Extracted features from images and videos using Computer Vision Algorithms
-  * Developed Python application to perform AI service wrapped with Flask web wrapper
+  * Developed Python application to perform AI service wrapped with Flask container
   * Used dask, CUDA, GPU, TPU for parallelization
   * Interfaced with Relativity for E-discovery integration for AI component
+  * Deployed models using AWS, Azure, and GCP.

 **Wake Forest University** (Winston Salem, NC):
   **Part-Time AI Research**:  01/2020 - Present